flokoe/bash-hackers-wiki/docs/syntax/ccmd/grouping_plain.md

-This compound command also usually is the body of a [function definition](../../syntax/basicgrammar.md#shell_function_definitions), though not the only compound command that\'s valid there:
+This compound command also usually is the body of a [function definition](../../syntax/basicgrammar.md#shell_function_definitions), though not the only compound command that's valid there:

     print_help() {
       echo "Options:"